farhanalaydroes/farhanalaydroes/README.md

 # Hi there 👋,  I'm Farhan

 <p align="justify">
-  I am a bachelor graduate of Computer Science in majoring Information Systems with Business Intelligence specialization with Internship Experience in Data Fields and I have passionate and highly motivated learn about Data Fields.
+  I am a bachelor graduate of Computer Science in majoring Information Systems with Business Intelligence specialization with Experience in Data Fields and I have passionate and highly motivated learn about Data Fields.
 </p>